FlissT/she-goes-places-and-sees-things/_posts/2015-12-21-opinion-is-high-training-mileage-necessary-for-decent-race-times.markdown

 type: post
 published: true
 status: publish
+permalink: /OpinionIsHighMileageNecessary/
 categories:
 - Running
 tags: []
-meta:
-  _rest_api_published: '1'
-  _rest_api_client_id: "-1"
-  _publicize_job_id: '17991254607'
-  _edit_last: '98472497'

 ---
 <p class="western" align="JUSTIFY">Back when I was a student, I spent quite a lot of time running.
 Most evenings I would either go out on a group run or jog down to the track for an intervals session, with weekends consisting of Parkruns, hill sessions and long runs.
-In 2014, I ran around 35 miles a week, not always including mileage during intervals sessions, and increasing to nearly 50 miles a week during marathon training (for an account of this, see <a href="https://distancealltheway.wordpress.com/2015/12/11/my-first-marathon/">'My First Marathon'</a>).
+In 2014, I ran around 35 miles a week, not always including mileage during intervals sessions, and increasing to nearly 50 miles a week during marathon training (for an account of this, see <a href="https://www.shegoesplaces.co.uk/MyFirstMarathon/">'My First Marathon'</a>).
 While this isn't particularly high by a lot of distance athletes' standards, it is still a fair amount and usually involved running five or six days per week, often leaving little time for proper recovery.
 I was running decent times in races, 20:40 for a 5k Parkrun and 42:35 for a 10k, but was often tired and injured in one way or another.
 At the time, I wasn't too worried about this and believed (relatively) high mileage was necessary for good performances over long distances.</p>

 <p class="western" align="JUSTIFY">Now, however, having done comparatively little running during my travels of 2015, often not even managing in a month what I was previously doing in a week, I am not so certain that my old high mileage schedule was beneficial.
 Living in Wellington, I generally do a couple of runs a week and a few gym sessions, mixing a bit of cardio with strength training.
 Over the last couple of months, I have started to do a timed 5k most weeks to measure my progress and I have found that I am still capable of running very similar 5k times compared to 2014.
 This has lead me to question whether my previous mileage was necessary or whether I was over-training.
 This may well be the case as far as a 5k run is concerned, however it is unlikely to be true for longer distances, for example I think I would struggle with endurance from a lack of long training runs, although I have found I can still managed 10 miles without too much difficulty.</p>